Flushing Remonstrance: Events

 In response Stuyvesant dismissed the local government and chose new Dutch replacements as leaders.
 Four who signed were arrested by order of Stuyvesant.
 Two immediately recanted, but the writer of the remonstrance, Edward Hart, and sheriff of Flushing Tobias Feake remained firm in their convictions.
 Both men were remanded to prison where they survived in isolation on rations of bread and water for over a month.
 After friends and family petitioned Stuyvesant on behalf of the elderly Hart, the clerk was released on penalty of banishment.
 Feake held out for a few more weeks, but eventually recanted and was pardoned after being fined and banned from holding public office.

-Stuyvesant asserted that he was not violating the signers' "freedom of conscience," only their right to worship outside of family prayer meetings.
+Stuyvesant asserted that he was not violating the signers' "freedom of conscience", only their right to worship outside of family prayer meetings.
 In addition he proclaimed March 13, 1658 a Day of Prayer for the purpose of repenting from the sin of religious tolerance.

 Subsequently, John Bowne of the colony allowed Quakers to meet in his house.
 He was arrested in 1662 and brought before Stuyvesant.
-Unrepentant, Bowne was sentenced to banishment to Holland, though he was of English descent and spoke no Dutch.
-After several months in the foreign land, Bowne petitioned the directors of the Dutch West India Company.
+Unrepentant, Bowne was sentenced to banishment to the Dutch Republic, though he was of English descent and spoke no Dutch.
+After several months in Europe, Bowne petitioned the directors of the Dutch West India Company.
 After a month of deliberation, the Dutch West India Company agreed to support Bowne, and advised Stuyvesant by a letter (1663) that he was to end religious persecution in the colony.
-One year later, in 1664, the colony fell to British control.
+One year later, in 1664, the colony was captured by English forces.
 The John Bowne House, built before 1662, still stands in historic preservation.

 The Quaker Meeting House in Flushing, built 1694, is now the oldest house of worship in continuous use in New York State.